 You don't have to show your sketchbooks to anyone.
 Ever.

-In fact, I don't let people handle my sketchbook on their own.
+In fact, I rarely let people handle my sketchbook on their own.
 If they're curious, I flip through it and show them what I feel I can share, because some of the things inside are for my eyes only.

-A lot of people (me included) share scans of their sketchbooks online so we get the impression their sketchbooks are pristine and full of perfect drawings.
+A lot of people (me included) share scans or photos of their sketchbooks online so we get the impression their sketchbooks are pristine and full of perfect drawings.
 But rest assured these people (me included) let you see only what they want you to see, not everything they ever made.
 I can vouch that my sketchbooks are full of terrible drawings, as they should be.

 You need to have trust in your sketchbook.
 If other surfaces feel scary for you, your sketchbook should definitely not feel that way.

 Your early drawings should be exploring the possibilities, solving problems and making all the mistakes you can right there, so when you commit to making a finished piece of artwork you already know what works and what doesn't.